 My intuition told me that my community peers could do great things.
 There were makers, builders, tech enthusiasts.
 It was my deeply-held belief that they could build successful companies.
 I had to do whatever it took to make this happen.

 In my first fund, we proved that a $10m technology company could be built in Greece.
 In my second, we raised that bar to $100m and it will be cleared.
-For the third fund we will aim higher again.
+With Marathon, we aim higher again.

 My journey feels too short to have been told this many times that something “cannot be done.”